obedavy/Retail-Sales-Data/README.md

 🔑 Insights & Findings

+* Seasonal sales pattern follows holiday sales.
+* Consumer segment drives the revenue at most.
-Discounts above ~40% generally lead to negative profits.
+* Discounts above ~40% generally lead to negative profits.
-Furniture sales are strong but profit margins are lower compared to Office Supplies.
+* Furniture sales are strong but profit margins are lower compared to Office Supplies.
-The West region leads in sales, while the South shows stronger profitability.
+* The West region leads in sales (U.S), while the South shows stronger profitability.
-A small percentage of high-value customers drive the majority of revenue (Pareto Principle).